 ExAmPLE hires a new employee called Alice.
 Alice signs an employee contract few days before she starts her employment.
 The contract is entered into the HR system by the ExAmPLE HR staff.
 The IDM system periodically scans the HR records and it discovers the record of a new hire.
 The IDM systems pulls in the record and analyzes it.
 The IDM system will take user's name and employee number from the HR record, it will generate a unique username and based on that information it will create a user record in the IDM system.
 The IDM system also gets the organization code of 10010 from the HR record.

 The IDM will look inside its organizational tree and discovers that the code 10010 belongs to sales department.
 Therefore IDM will automatically assign the user to the sales department.
 The IDM will also process the work position code of 007 in the HR record.
 The IDM policies say that the code 007 means sales agent and that anybody with that code should automatically receive the "Sales Agent" role.
-So the IDM will assign that role.
-As this is core employee belongs to the sales department, the IDM will automatically create an Active Directory account for the user together with the company mailbox.
+So the IDM will automatically create an Active Directory account for the user together with the company mailbox.
 The account will be placed into the Sales Department organizational unit.
 The "Sales Agent" role entitles the user to more privileges.
 Therefore the Active Directory account is automatically assigned to sales groups and distribution lists.
 The role also gives access to the CRM system, so the CRM account is also automatically created and assigned to the appropriate groups.
 All of that happens in a couple of seconds after the new HR record is detected.
 And it all happens automatically.